-The stability and buoyancy of the craft have been thoroughly assessed by the Manufacture in compliance with the requirements of the Recreational Craft Directive 2013/53/EU.
+The stability and buoyancy of the craft have been thoroughly assessed by the Manufacture and certified by notified body 2371 Ceskoslovensky Lloyd in compliance with the requirements of the Recreational Craft Directive 2013/53/EU.
+The appropriate EC type examination certificate has been issued by above independent certification organization.